Dec 6, 2018

 Have a look at our article on 10 Trends to watch in Digital Marketing in 2020.

-Digital marketing, simply put, cannot be ignored.
-No one is disputing the power of effective marketing.
 An effectively executed marketing and advertising campaign can serve the needs of any business and increase the demand for the product or service that they offer.
-But times have changed, and while the need for marketing is still essential, where that marketing is most effective has changed a lot.
+However, times have changed, and while the need for marketing is still essential, where that marketing is most effective has changed a lot.

-If you want to go where the people are, you need to be active online.
-The influence of the digital landscape, or 'cyberspace,' has been steadily growing since the 1990's, and now, just a few decades later, it is a major virtual environment for the vast majority of people on the planet.
+Iif you want to go where the people are, you need to be active online.
+The influence of the digital landscape, or 'cyberspace', has been steadily growing since the 1990s, and now it is a major virtual environment for the vast majority of people on the planet.

-Social media, streaming content, and the ease of creating or consuming digital content have made the internet the place to be.
+Social media, streaming content, and the ease of creating or consuming digital content have made the Internet the place to be.
 So if you want to market to your audience online, how should you do it?
-In this article, we explore the top trends digital marketers should know or prepare to master.
+The year 2018 is drawing to a close, a new year is upon us, so let's review the top trends digital marketers should know or prepare to master.

 It's important for future digital marketers to really look at who their target market may be, because Facebook may be very unsuitable for some campaigns, especially as it continues to trend downwards with younger demographics.
 Make no mistake, Facebook is still massive, and many Americans continue to check in on it, but be more judicious with who you're marketing to, and make sure they're still on Facebook, or you're targeting the wrong social media platform.

 Fortunately for Facebook, their greatest threat is no threat at all since they bought Instagram.
 The image and video-based social media platform is optimized to make it very easy for users to share photos and videos from their phone, which is now the most ubiquitous computing device on the planet and rapidly growing as the computer of choice for the general public.